-If you are staying in the riad we stayed in, consider eating at Restaurant Chef Hakim – they have a roof top dinning area and prices were decently priced.
+If you are staying in the riad we stayed in, consider eating at Restaurant Chef Hakim – they have a rooftop dining area and prices were decently priced.
 We had couscous with chicken and vegetables for dinner.

-Day 6 – 7 North Morocco Itinerary – Spend 2 days in Fes (with an optional for day tour to Volubilis)
+Day 6 – 7 North Morocco Itinerary – Spend 2 days in Fes (with an option for a day tour to Volubilis)

 On day 6 of North Morocco Itinerary, explore the BEST of Fes.

 We booked a walking tour of the medina as the area is HUGE.
-It was private tour with just the 2 of us and in about 3.50 hours, we walked like 8 kilometres while photographing the lanes.
+It was a private tour with just the 2 of us and in about 3.50 hours, we walked like 8 kilometers while photographing the lanes.

 This tradition originated during the time of the Roman Empire and is still in use.
 You can spend up to an hour in a hammam spa.

 Day 7 of Morocco Itinerary, venture outside the old medina walls and explore Fes Jdid (medina extension area) and the New Town.

 The Royal Palace of Morocco is worth a visit from the exteriors.
 It is used a royal residence so you can’t visit the interiors.
 Also, explore the Jewish Quarter and Batha Museum at the Fez el-Jdid district.

 Ville Nouvelle or New Town is worth your time if you fancy eating something modern.
 They have fast-food chains and giant grocery chains.
 Your trip to the airport will go via the new town to Fes Saais International Airport.
 Fes airport is small, but it can connect you to major destinations in Europe.